 She got out her notebook, opened it to the appropriate page.

 “Here we are.
-The comet transited the sun a month ago.”
+The comet transited the sun a little more than a month ago.”

 “Seventy-one?” he asked mildly.

-“Seventy-one point five eight three, but I try not to be pedantic.
+“Seventy-one point five eight three, by the last measure of the distance between the earth and the sun, but I try not to be pedantic.
 It makes people laugh at me.”
 Rose pointed to a dot on her notebook page.
 “Imagine that this is the sun.
 Then we are a speck of unimaginable smallness here.”
 She indicated a spot some inches away.
-“The comet, then, went along this path…” Her finger, dark against the white page, etched an elliptical curve.
+“The comet, then, traveled along this path…” Her finger, dark against the white page, etched an elliptical curve.
 “But that’s not the exciting part.
 You see, anyone can calculate the path of a comet given enough data.”

 “Not anyone,” he murmured.